mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - **Team management**
 	- 1:1 with Mukesh
 - **Comms**
 	- Caught up on GitHub / Matrix / email
+ 	- Responded to Sean's email about user reported issues
 - **User help**
 	- Followed up on user's request for a `develop` build in
 - **Product**
 	- Worked through installation docs outline and meeting agenda with Mukesh
+- **Fundraising**
+	- Did some work on the script for the upcoming meeting

 ## 2023-07-26 (Wed)
 - **Team management**